MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/readme.md

 # AZ-204: Developing solutions for Microsoft Azure

+- Direct students to [https://aka.ms/AZ204_Labs](https://aka.ms/AZ204_Labs) for an easy-to-use list of lab instructions.
 - **[Download Latest Student Handbook and AllFiles Content](../../releases/latest)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)
 - **Need to manually build the lab instructions?** - Instructions are available in the [MicrosoftLearning/Docker-Build](https://github.com/MicrosoftLearning/Docker-Build) repository